Paz777/Mars-Rover-Kata/README.md

 ## Updates

-* More validations for simple tests such as null, incorrect string format still need to be completed.
 * Though Rovers returned from Mission Control is readonly it can be modified from outside the class.
-Accessors needs to be correctly implemented.
+Access needs to be correctly implemented.
+This.
+Can be done by making it immutable.
-* Plateau's that need to be different shapes rather than a square can be done by holding a list of points and calculating the shape of the Plateau accordingly.
+* Plateau's that need to be different shapes rather than a square can be done by having each shape be its own shaped plateau class and performs its own calculation.
+Introducing an interface which has a calculate area would be beneficial.

 ## Future Development